 Payment and pricing

 CyberGhost VPN’s subscription periods range from monthly to as long as three years.
 Unsurprisingly, the discount and savings grow exponentially when you opt for long-term subscriptions.
-It starts at a relatively expensive $12.99 per month, but the price can drop to just $2.75 per month (billed at $99 for a three-year subscription).
+It starts at a relatively expensive $12.99 per month, but the price can drop to just $2.25 per month (billed at $99 for a three-year subscription with an additional three months free).
 The annual and two-year plans are priced at $47.88 ($3.99 per month) and $83.76 ($3.49 per month), respectively.

 Setup & settings